kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 With QoS-class resources, Pods and their containers can request opaque QoS-class identifiers (classes) of certain QoS mechanism (QoS-class resource type).
-Kubelet relays this information to the container runtime which is responsible for enforcing the request in the underlying system.
+Kubelet relays this information to the container runtime, without directing how the request is enforced in the underlying system.

 ## Motivation